 The Department of Religious Studies is pleased to offer a Master of Arts degree.
 It is designed for those who have a first degree in Religious Studies, and who want to engage in the advanced study of religion, or who want to pursue an academic career in research and teaching.
-The Department introduced a new one-year "Course-Based MA with a Project" option in September 2010.
-It operates in conjunction with the thesis-based program.
+The Department has two options: a one-year "Course-Based MA with a Project" and a two-year thesis-based program.

 One of the strengths of the graduate program is the individual attention given to students.
 Each student is assigned a supervisor with whom he or she designs a personalized reading course and receives individualized guidance in the preparation of a thesis or master essay.
 For more information about our program and our competitive funding packages, contact our graduate officer, Dr. Jennifer Selby at firstname.lastname@example.org.

-We offer graduate-level instruction in the following areas of study.
+We offer graduate-level instruction in a range of areas of study.
 See our graduate pamphlet for more details.

 An online application form to the Graduate Program is available.